Cloth ISBN: 9781503605213

 About the author

-Poet, songwriter, and scholar Jason Camlot is Associate Professor of English and Associate Dean of Faculty Affairs at Concordia University.
+Poet, songwriter, and scholar Jason Camlot is Professor of English and Associate Dean in the Faculty of Arts and Science at Concordia University.